subsquid/docs/docs/tutorials/create-a-wasm-processing-squid.md

 ## Define and Bind Event Handler(s)

 The Subsquid SDK provides users with a [processor](../develop-a-squid/squid-processor.md) class, named `SubstrateProcessor` or, in this specific case [`SubstrateBatchProcessor`](../develop-a-squid/batch-processing.md).
-The processor connects to the [Subsquid archive](../overview/architecture.md) to get chain data.
-It will index from the configured starting block, until the configured end block, or until new data is added to the chain.
+The processor connects to the Shibuya [Archive](../overview/architecture.md) to get chain data.

-The `SubstrateBatchProcessor` class exploses functions to configure it to request the Archive for specific data such as Substrate events, extrinsics, storage items, EVM logs or in the case of this tutorial `ContractEmitted` events, signaling that a function on the WASM contract has been triggere.
-These methods can be used to specify the event or extrinsic name, the EVM log or WASM contract address, for example.
+The `SubstrateBatchProcessor` class exposes functions to configure it to request the Archive for specific on-chain data such as Substrate events, extrinsics, storage items etc. The `Contracts` pallet emits `ContractEmitted` events wrapping the logs emitted by the WASM contracts.
+The processor allows one to subscribe for such events emitted by a specific contract using one or multiple WASM handlers.

-The processor will then query the Archive for this data and it then the developer must develop an asynchronous function and pass it as an argument to the `processor.run()` function call, in order to process the result of these requests.

 ## Configure Processor and Attach Handler